Before You Travel

 GB car stickers – you will need a GB sticker for your own car when driving in the EU after the transition period ends.

-Driving permits – if you have a paper licence or your driving licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man you may need an international driving permit (IDP) to drive in some EU countries and Norway from 1 January 2021.
+Driving permits – if you have a paper licence or your driving licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man you may need an international driving permit (IDP) to drive in some EU countries.
 These are available from the Post Office.

 4. Get the necessary vaccines and certificate to take your pet abroad